FASHN Virtual Try-On v1.6

 Runtime Errors

-Name | Cause | Solution |
+| Name | Cause | Solution |

-PoseError | The pipeline was unable to detect a body pose in either the model image or the garment image (if the garment_photo_type is set to model ). | Improve the quality of the model or garment image by following our model photo guidelines. |
+PoseError | The pipeline was unable to detect a body pose in either the model image or the garment image (when garment_photo_type: "model"). | Improve model or garment photo quality following the model photo guidelines. |

 Related Guides